 So here is the whole tale.
 First of all, I got a bad annual review for the first time in 16 years this April.
 This wasn’t entirely unexpected because I really did not perform well in 2011.
 My motivation was gone and I was dragging.
 The bad review wasn’t unexpected, but it was tough to swallow.
 Who wants to hear that they got a D in class?
 This bad review set off a chain of events that led to the resignation letter I handed in last week.

 Before we continue, let’s talk about how my health was doing in early 2012.
-The truth is I have been feeling shitty for a long time and I place the blame squarely on the job.
+The truth is I have been feeling terrible for a long time and I place the blame squarely on the job.
 Here are the problems I was dealing with in April.

 - Shoulders.
 My shoulders were always painfully tight.
 This was due to sitting in front of the computer for 8-12 hours per day.
 I consulted with the ergonomic department and they came out to adjust my chair and workstation.
 However, that really didn’t help much so I sought additional health care.
 I went to see my doctor and got a referral for physical therapy.
 I had about 15 PT sessions which really helped and my shoulders are feeling almost normal now.